An official website of the United States government

 Australia would ultimately be the fifth-largest contributor to the United Nations Command.
 Over 17,000 Australians served during the Korean War.
 Three-hundred and forty were killed and over 1,216 were wounded.
 Twenty-nine had become prisoners of war and 43 personnel remain missing in action.
 Australian forces remained in Korea as part of the multi-national peacekeeping force until 1957.

-Australia currently has seven officers from all three services working with UNC HQ in Korea.
+Australia continues to contribute personnel in support of the UNC mission in Korea.
 Australia also regularly provides additional staff for training and operations.
 Vice Admiral Stuart Mayer is the first Australian to hold the position of UNC Deputy Commander, and only the second non-American to hold this position.
 Australia also fills the position of Commander UNC-Rear in Yokota, Japan.